 meets all the accreditation standards meets all the accreditation standards subject to meeting specific conditions does not meet the accreditation standards All 10 standards have been met.
 Only one (or at most two) of the standards have not been fully met.
 More than two standards have not been met.
 Condition is set and needs priority action by your institution within an identified timescale (a maximum of 12 months) to ensure the standard is fully met.
-Note: For further details of the overall judgement and follow-up actions, please refer to the Review Stage above.
+Note: For further details of the over above. all judgement and follow-up actions, pl ease refer to the Review Stage